 In the former lightbox experience, customers click through to a lightbox page that shows a single video player at the top and a horizontal carousel of video thumbnails below.
 The lack of visibility of the rest of the video options decreased the level of engagement.
 Also, the uncommon pattern used for this navigation influenced customers to leave the screen after watching a video.

 I decided to follow the Lean UX Design Thinking process to make sure that my design decisions were supported by user research and feedback.

-The most common pattern used in other video platforms provide vertical navigation when browsing videos.
+We found that the most common pattern used in other video platforms provides vertical navigation when browsing videos.

 Video duration.
 How long is the video.

 Provider.
 Who is the owner of the video.

 Customer review label.
 Is this video from a Customer or a Seller?

 Timestamp.
 How old is the video.

 What are the ways we could solve the problem?

 The design process started with low fidelity sketches.
 This was the way to iterate through many design options quickly.
 This is also an inexpensive way to create a first approach to the interface and get quick feedback.